 Make sure the whole family is well rested before your departure.
 You might like to adjust bedtime by an hour or two in the lead-up to make a head start on switching time zones.
 Talking to your kids about time difference is a simple way to help them understand and manage their own jet lag.

+This is one of our fav jet lag tips.
 Before, during and after your flight, everyone should stay hydrated by drinking plenty of water.
 Mums and Dads should avoid alcohol and be careful when it comes to coffee.
 Everyone should steer clear of sleeping pills.

 Call Half Time

 Make the most of stopovers.
 Consider breaking up your trip by adding a day or two between home and your destination to overcome jet lag in increments.
 Even a stopover of a couple of hours can be put to good use.
 At Singapore’s Changi Airport, for example, there are games rooms, flower gardens, complimentary movies and even free bus tours for longer layovers.